oci-landing-zones/terraform-oci-core-landingzone/templates/hub-spoke-with-hub-vcn-net-appliance/PALO-ALTO-BOOTSTRAP.md

-# Palo Alto Firewall Bootstrap
+# Palo Alto Networks VM-Series Firewall Bootstrap

 This document explains how to bootstrap the Palo Alto Networks VM-Series nodes deployed by the Core Landing Zone network appliance template.
 Core Landing Zone deploys the OCI infrastructure, the VM-Series instances, and the network load balancers.
 The firewall nodes still need an initial PAN-OS configuration before traffic can reliably pass through the appliance pair.